OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/remote-compute-50.rst

 Subcluster Properties
 ~~~~~~~~~~~~~~~~~~~~~

-The Tungsten Fabric WebUI shows a list of subcluster objects, each with a list
+The OpenSDN WebUI shows a list of subcluster objects, each with a list
 of associated vrouters and BGP routers that are local in that remote
 site and the ASN property.